alexandros301/modular_synthesizer/README.md

-abstractions are being called by the main patch, and their relative paths are being used in the declare object (template_module~.pd is not being called, it's just there for people to understand how they should program their modules).
+abstractions are being called by the main patch, and their relative paths are being used in the declare object (template_module~.pd is not being called, it's just there for people to understand how they should program their modules). debounce_float.pd and loop.pd are general purpose abstractions I use and placed them in a directory specified in Pd's search path.
+It's up to you how you'll manage this (debounce_float.pd needs to be revised, it doesn't really work as expected).

 In this specific demo patch, two external objects I wrote are being used, [powSine~] and [varShapesOsc~].
 You can get them from here http://drymonitis.me/code/ (there are binaries for Linux and OS X, source code, Makefile and help